 Wherever possible, it is recommended that you connect any needed 12-volt power wires to your tape lighting before installing.
+This tape light model can be cut every three LEDs, or about every 4 in.

 How to cut tape light